apache/hadoop/hadoop-hdds/docs/content/Rest.md

 ### Create Bucket

-This API allows an user to create a bucket in a volume.
+This API allows users to create a bucket in a volume.

 Schema: